austinsonger/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 1. Open an InPrivate browser window.

-1. Navigate to the Azure portal and sign in using the **syncadmin** user account.
+1. Navigate to the Azure portal and sign in using the **oaaadmin** user account.
 When prompted, change the password you recorded earlier in this task to **Pa55w.rd1234**.

-    >**Note**: To sign in you will need to provide a fully qualified name of the **syncadmin** user account, including the Azure AD tenant DNS domain name, which you recorded earlier in this task.
-This user name is in the format syncadmin@`<your_tenant_name>`.onmicrosoft.com, where `<your_tenant_name>` is the placeholder representing your unique Azure AD tenant name.
+    >**Note**: To sign in you will need to provide a fully qualified name of the **oaaadmin** user account, including the Azure AD tenant DNS domain name, which you recorded earlier in this task.
+This user name is in the format oaaadmin@`<your_tenant_name>`.onmicrosoft.com, where `<your_tenant_name>` is the placeholder representing your unique Azure AD tenant name.

-1. Sign out as **syncadmin** and close the InPrivate browser window.
+1. Sign out as **oaaadmin** and close the InPrivate browser window.

 > **Result**: After you completed this exercise, you have created an Azure AD tenant, added a custom DNS name to the new Azure AD tenant, and created an Azure AD user with the Global Administrator role.